 Figure 1.
 Multistaged BPA strategy with multimodalities for a total occlusion.
 A) Three-dimensional perfusion SPECT/CTPA fusion image.
 B) Volume-rendered image of CTPA.
 C) CTPA-MIP image.
 D) MIP-guided BPA.

-56-year-old man with chronic thromboembolic pulmonary hypertension (CTEPH) admitted to our hospital.
-Two times of balloon pulmonary angioplasty (BPA) decreased the mean pulmonary artery pressure (PAP) from 37 to 20 mmHg and pulmonary vascular resistance (PVR) from 3.2 to 2.7 Woods unit.
-However, he showed persistent exercise intolerance (WHO-functional class III).
-We performed perfusion SPECT and CT pulmonary angiogram (CTPA) and found some residual ...
+A 56-year-old man with chronic thromboembolic pulmonary hypertension (CTEPH) was admitted to our hospital.
+Balloon pulmonary angioplasty (BPA) performed twice decreased the mean pulmonary artery pressure (PAP) from 37 to 20 mmHg and pulmonary vascular resistance (PVR) from 3.2 to 2.7 Wood units.
+However, he showed persistent exercise intolerance (World Health Organization [WHO] functional class III).
+We performed perfusion single photon emission computed tomography (SPECT) and CT pulmonary angiography (CTPA) and found some residual ...